 The Amazfit Stratos offers decent battery life — five days which is good, although not exactly category leading.
 Its predecessor, the Amazfit Bip, offered a truly bonkers 45-days battery life, meaning you only had to charge it once every six weeks.

 You can pick up the Huami Amazfit Stratos from today.
-The company is selling it globally through its website for $199.99 (although you can also pick one up from sites that specialize in Chinese tech, like GeekBuying).
+The company is selling it globally through its website for $199.99, and on Amazon (although you can also pick one up from sites that specialize in Chinese tech, like GeekBuying).